PM to ask Riyadh for help

 After going through the immigration process, they were taken from Don Mueang airport to the Bamrasnaradura Infectious Diseases Institute, where they were met by waiting relatives.

-Mr Sutin said the aircraft would return to Israel and bring home another group of Thais tomorrow, taking the same route.
+Mr Sutin said the aircraft would return to Israel and bring home another group of Thais on Wednesday, taking the same route.

-Workers who returned yesterday would initially be paid 15,000 baht in compensation each by the Ministry of Labour.
+Workers who returned on Monday would initially be paid 15,000 baht in compensation each by the Ministry of Labour.

 They voiced happiness at being safely home and thanked the Thai embassy staff for taking care of them.